 Additional information on the Visual AIDS Artist+ Registry can be found on our website here.
 For a thorough history of the Visual AIDS Archive Project, see the Visual AIDS website here as well as Marika Chifor’s web gallery Towards an AIDS Archive.

-The Artist+ Registry & Archive Associate will carry out the following work on a part-time basis, averaging approximately 16–20 hours per week:
+The Artist+ Registry & Archive Associate will carry out the following work on a part-time basis, up to 24 hours per week:

 ● Manage the online Artist+ Registry, coordinating with Visual AIDS Artist+ Members and estates on biographies, artist statements, images, captions, and more.